Theboy911/Microsoft-Azure-Active-Directory-Setup/README.md

 <img src="https://i.imgur.com/aKTFVgF.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this screen shot we have gone into the firewall settings and allowed incmoing ping requests.
+In this screen shot we have gone into the firewall rules and allowed incmoing ping requests.
 </p>
 <br />